 Marine tenants at this site can handle most specialist work including rigging, electronics, hull and engine repairs.
 See the directory...

 Stocking the boat up will be no problem as there is a giant Asda superstore (same as Brighton).
 Here you will also find a post office, dry cleaners, cashpoint machines and a pharmacy.
 The store also has a very good value cafeteria.
 The Sovereign Retail Park has many of the big retailers represented, such as Matalan and Next.
-It also includes a DIY store.

 The site is well away from Eastbourne town itself, so you will either need to get a cab, or there is a bus every half-hour from outside Asda.
 Once in Eastbourne itself the station offers a service to London Victoria via Gatwick Airport.